 When a new floor is laid, additional height is usually to be expected.

-For example, when a carpet is removed and replaced by a parquet floor, the underbody structure increases from 4mm to 15mm.
-In order for the doors to continue to be used, it is necessary to shorten the door.
+For example, if a carpet flooring is removed and replaced by a hardwood flooring, the subfloor structure grows from 4 mm to 15 mm.
+To ensure that the doors can continue to be used, the door must be shortened.

-In addition, the door frames should be trimmed to a suitable height before laying the wooden floor.
+In addition, the door frames should be trimmed to a suitable height before the laying of the wooden floor.